hurshal-p/idr-site/README.md

 INSTRUCTIONS TO RUN WEBSITE

-Please download files 'backend' and 'frontend' and ensure Python, JavaScript, and required dependencies are installed.
+Download files 'backend' and 'frontend' and ensure Python, JavaScript, and required dependencies are installed.
 This includes:
 - TailwindCSS
 - Django,NextJS, ReactJS